 At the basic level you should have a computer and a solid Internet connection (DSL or cable, dial-up will not work with most of our courses).
 You will also need some basic word processing software such as Microsoft Word.
 Depending on the course you take you may also need additional software.
 Please check with your facilitator or read the course syllabus to find out the necessary software required for your course.

 For the renewal level courses we have no set times that you must be online and working.
 As long as you complete all of your work by the weekly deadlines there is no set timeframe that you must login to complete your work.
-The graduate level courses do contain a requirement to attend three live sessions.
+The graduate level courses do contain a requirement to attend two live sessions.
 The dates and times for the live sessions are set by the individual facilitator and are communicated to participants at the start of the course.
 These sessions are recorded and posted in the course in case you cannot make the live meeting.

 You should have a basic understanding of the Internet and the basic functions of your computer.
 We will help guide you through the course; however, we are not responsible for teaching you how to use your computer or the Internet.
 Additionally, some of the courses may have other technical skills that are required to complete the coursework.
 You should consult the syllabus for the course you are interested in or contact us to find out more information.